vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Gradient Clipping.md

 This can be done through **value clipping** and **norm clipping**.

-**Value clipping** involves ridding of any value which is larger than $k$, from the original gradient vector / matrix.
+**Value clipping** involves ridding of any value which is larger than $k$, from the original gradient vector / matrix, and then setting it equal to $k$.

 $clip(\frac{∂L∂\theta}{∂\theta}, k)$